Eurovision's new recipe

 Read moreWhat is it you're looking for?

 Despite winning Eurovision in Düsseldorf, Azerbaijan can hardly claim to be up there amongst the contest greats.
 The oil-rich nation won because professional juries propelled Italy within touching distance of victory.
-The EBU now need to justify the jury.
+The EBU now needs to justify the jury and make sure it doesn't happen again.

-Germany's victory in last years Eurovision should put to bed the idea that politics always wins.
-Current, modern and commercial, Lena has redefined the contest and shown that traditional Western nations can win - not just the Scandinavians.
-With some 40,000 people heading to Dusseldorf, expect one hell of a show.
+Germany's victory in last year's Eurovision should put to bed the idea that politics always wins.
+Current, modern and commercial, Lena has redefined the contest and shown that Western nations other than the Scandinavians can win in the modern era.
+With some 40,000 people heading to Dusseldorf, expect one hell of a show to prove it.

 Read moreRespect would be success